vguleaev/vguleaev.dev/src/content/blog/basic-data-structures-in-python.md

 Main difference between stack and queue is that removing element is done from the end or the beging.
 Here it is achieved by using `pop(0)` which removes element at position zero, so beginning of the queue.

-**Note:** it is very important to say that there is no need to implement stack and queue by yourself 😃.
+> It is very important to say that there is no need to implement stack and queue by yourself 😃.
 Actually they exist in Python in a form of another data structure called [deque](https://docs.python.org/3/library/collections.html#collections.deque).

 ## Deque